#2 From DHM to Product Strategy

 - Exclusive DVD content.
 During the DVD era, Netflix tested exclusive content via “Red Envelope Studios,” but without the economies of scale Netflix has today, the effort failed.

 - Original content.
 Netflix launched its first episodic TV series, “Lilyhammer,” in 2012.
 By 2013, its $100M investment in “House of Cards” delivered a hit.

 - Interactive stories.
 In 2019, After experimenting with children’s “choose your own adventure” videos, Netflix launched an adult branching story movie: Black Mirror’s “Bandersnatch.”
 It’s early days for this experiment, so it’s hard to evaluate its effectiveness.
 We do know, however, that an interactive version of “The Unbreakable Kimmy Schmidt” will launch soon.

 - High-quality video & sound.
 One of the early lessons at Netflix was the importance of staying focused on making the core product better.
 Netflix’s continued effort to improve both video and sound quality is a good example, and the technology required to do this is quite hard-to-copy.
-And, today, Netflix generates higher margin through its higher-priced, Ultra HD plan.
+And, today, Netflix generates higher margins through its higher-priced, Ultra HD plan.